httprunner/httprunner/README.md

 - With `debugtalk.py` plugin, module functions can be auto-discovered in recursive upward directories.
 - Testcases can be run in diverse ways, with single testset, multiple testsets, or entire project folder.
 - Test report is concise and clear, with detailed log records.
 See [`PyUnitReport`][PyUnitReport].
-- Perfect combination with [Jenkins][Jenkins], running continuous integration test and production environment monitoring.
 - With reuse of [`Locust`][Locust], you can run performance test without extra work.
-- It is extensible to facilitate the implementation of web platform with [`Flask`][flask] framework.
+- CLI command supported, perfect combination with [Jenkins][Jenkins].

 [*`Background Introduction (中文版)`*](docs/background-CN.md) | [*`Feature Descriptions (中文版)`*](docs/feature-descriptions-CN.md)